Shrouqgh/customer-lifecycle-segmentation/README.md

 # Customer Lifecycle Segmentation & Leakage Revenue Mapping

 ## Summary
-This project analyzes customer churn patterns and promotional dependencies across a high-volume retail customer base of **9 Million user profiles**.
-By implementing an RFM (Recency, Frequency, Monetary) clustering approach on historical transactional logs, this pipeline successfully isolated a critical margin leakage point where **76% of trial category users churned after a single purchase**.
+This project analyzes customer churn patterns and promotional dependencies across a high-volume retail customer base of 9 Million user profiles.
+By implementing an RFM (Recency, Frequency, Monetary) clustering approach on historical transactional logs, this pipeline successfully isolated a critical margin leakage point where 76% of trial category users churned after a single purchase.

-Predictive financial modeling proved that converting just a fraction of these high-value one-time buyers back into the category uncovers a **SAR 20.8 Million revenue opportunity** without adding incremental customer acquisition costs.
+Predictive financial modeling proved that converting just a fraction of these high-value one-time buyers back into the category uncovers a $5.5 Million revenue opportunity without adding incremental customer acquisition costs.

 ---